Ethaks/FVTT-Quench/README.md

 ### Snapshots

-_Snapshot handling is currently in alpha!
-The current API is not final and subject to change – all input is welcome!._
+**Snapshot handling is currently in alpha!
+The current API is not final and subject to change – all input is welcome!**

 Quench supports snapshot testing, allowing for Chai's comparisons to work with data previously serialised using [pretty-format](https://www.npmjs.com/package/pretty-format) – this includes support for regular JS objects, as well as e.g. DOM elements.
 To compare an object to a snapshot, you can use `matchSnapshot()` as assertion.